 Entrepreneurs From Around the World Will Introduce New Ways To Feed Cities from Uganda to Boston

 EatBy App, based in the UK was recently named one of 24 finalists in the Second Annual Food+City Challenge Prize, an Austin, Texas based food startup competition awarding up to $50,0000 for top ideas in global food system innovations.
 The EatBy App helps families save money and reduces the amount of wasted food.
-EatBy’s founders, Steffan and Barbara, will … Continue reading
+EatBy’s founders, Steffan and … Continue reading

 Halloween is approaching but does the back of your fridge look like a scene from a horror movie?